-While glass windshields are the least strong material of the three, they still get the job done.
-Specifically, our glass windshields won’t scratch, keep the wind and water out, and are DOT approved and stamped!
+While glass windshields are the least strong material of the three, they still have some big advantages.
+Specifically, our glass windshields won’t scratch, they’ll keep the wind and water out, and they’re DOT approved and stamped.
 To learn more, check out this list of the top reasons why people love SuperATV glass windshields.

 Acrylic is about ten times stronger than glass.
 Acrylic will take some heavy hits without breaking, but it’s far from indestructible.
 Even though it’s stronger than glass, it might still break with a good hit from a rock or rollover.
 The problem with acrylic is that it isn’t laminated or tempered the way glass is, so when it breaks, it can shatter.
 This can be dangerous for the occupants of the vehicle.

 Polycarbonate is about 250 times stronger than glass and 25 times stronger than acrylic.
 It is virtually indestructible.
-There is no obstacle you will encounter that will break a polycarbonate windshield, including small-caliber firearms.
-In fact, polycarbonate sheets are often used as bulletproof screens in banks, police stations, and anywhere else where someone might need to stop a bullet.
+You’d be hard-pressed to find anything that can break a polycarbonate windshield, including small-caliber firearms.
+In fact, polycarbonate sheets are often used as bulletproof screens in banks, police stations, and anywhere else someone might need to stop a bullet.

 (Since we’ve said this, we feel we need to note that we do NOT encourage attempting to break a windshield with any firearm.)

 Strength is only half the story for windshield materials.
 Scratch resistance can be just as important.
-Scratches don’t just look bad—they can also reduce visibility and enough of them will cause a nasty haze.
+Scratches don’t just look bad—they reduce visibility, and enough of them will cause a nasty haze.
 All three windshield materials handle scratches differently.